ebbaj/movie-watchlist/README.md

 This project ended up being a roller coaster for me.
 I both learned and struggled a lot.
 - I learned more about the fundamentals of React.
 - I got to practice using APIs which I hadn't done in a while.
 - I got introduced to using the Context API.
-This turned out to be my biggest struggle and learning, and I would like to use it in a project again to learn more.
+This turned out to be both my biggest struggle and learning, and I would like to use it in another project soon to learn more.

 ### Tech Stack
 - React